dagraham/plm-dgraham/README.md

         ~ % plm -r

 When adding new players or modifying the email addresses of existing players, the changes will be incorporated into an existing project in the next step.
+Any responses that have been recorded for existing players will be preserved in the next step.
 Changing the *name* of an existing player, however, will effectively delete the original player and add the new player in the next step.
-Any "can play" response you might have recorded under the original name would be lost in this process.
+Any "can play" response you might have recorded in the project under the original name would be lost in this case.

-When you've finished updating `roster.yaml`, invoke *create project* with the `-p` switch
+When you've finished updating `roster.yaml`, the next step is to invoke *plm* with the *project* option

         ~ % plm -p

 and select (using tab completion) the project you want to update.
-You will be prompted for the same information as when you first created the project, but this time your previous responses will be the defaults.
-In each case, you can simply press *enter* to accept the default or make any changes you like and then press *enter* to record the changes.
+You will be prompted for the same information you entered when you first created the project, but this time your previous responses will be the defaults.
+With each prompt, you can simply press *enter* to accept your original entry or make any changes you like and then press *enter* to update the entry.
+When you have finished with each of the prompts, you will be asked for a final confirmation before modifying the original project file.
+As noted above, any "can play" responses that had previously been recorded in the project will be preserved for players whose names have not been changed.